Dansby Swanson Player Props: Cubs vs. Marlins

 Marlins Pitching Rankings

-- The Marlins pitching staff is 17th in the league with a collective 8.8 strikeouts per nine innings.
+- The Marlins pitching staff ranks 14th in MLB with a collective 8.9 strikeouts per nine innings.

-- The Marlins' 4.54 team ERA ranks 18th among all league pitching staffs.
+- The Marlins have a 4.84 team ERA that ranks 24th among all MLB pitching staffs.

-- Marlins pitchers combine to allow 35 total home runs at a rate of 1.3 per game (to rank 21st in the league).
+- The Marlins allow the fifth-most home runs in baseball (46 total, 1.4 per game).

-- The Marlins will send Hoeing (0-1) to make his second start of the season.

-- In his most recent time out on Tuesday, the right-hander threw 3 2/3 innings against the Atlanta Braves, allowing four earned runs while surrendering six hits.
+- In his last appearance on Sunday, the righty tossed five innings against the Chicago Cubs, giving up two earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.